dstiliadis/tutorial/Instructions.md

 ```

 In order to configure the secure gateway we will need to create a Kubernetes secrets
-objects with the certificate and configure the gateway.
+object with the certificate and configure the gateway.
 The example yaml file
 can be seen in: samples/bookinfo/networking/bookinfo-gateway-secure.yaml

 First, delete the previous gateway